 Clinical Professor, Psychiatry and Behavioral Sciences

-Current Research and Scholarly Interests Dr. Rait's research interests include family-systems training in medical education, work-couple-family balance, couples and family therapy outcome, influence of technology on family relationships, the family context of health and illness, and digital applications in the behavioral sciences.
-He is currently studying the relationship between therapeutic alliance, treatment process variables, and treatment outcomes in couples therapy.
+Current Research and Scholarly Interests Dr. Rait's clinical and research interests include couples and family therapy, the family context of health and illness, family-systems training in medical education, work-couple-family balance, the influence of technology on family relationships, health technology innovation, multidisciplinary team performance, and digital applications in the behavioral sciences.

 Assistant Professor of Civil and Environmental Engineering and, by courtesy, of Electrical Engineering